jpgaviria2/BTCNutServer/BUILD_INSTRUCTIONS.md

 - **Plugin Directory**: `Plugin/BTCPayServer.Plugins.Cashu`
 - **Git Ref**: `main` (or specific version tag)

+**Important for Plugin Builder:** The plugin uses a custom `AssemblyName` (`btcnutserver-test`) that differs from the project name.

+If Plugin Builder asks for an assembly name or slug, use: **`btcnutserver-test`**

+The repository includes an `entrypoint.sh` script that automatically extracts the correct assembly name from the .csproj file.
+If Plugin Builder supports custom entrypoint scripts, it will use this to ensure the correct assembly name is used.

 ### Custom CI/CD

 If you're using a custom CI/CD environment, ensure: